John J. Zayhowski

 Dr. John J. Zayhowski is a senior staff member in the Laser Technology and Applications Group, where his work focuses on the development, miniaturization, and hardening of lasers and laser-based systems for real-world applications.

-Dr. Zayhowski joined the Quantum Electronics Group at Lincoln Laboratory as a staff member.
-He was promoted to senior staff and years later received an MIT Lincoln Laboratory Technical Excellence Award for "sustained technical contributions, both research and engineering, in the area of microchip lasers for advanced sensing applications."
-Four years later, he was recognized as a Fellow of the Optical Society of America (OSA) for his "seminal contributions in miniature solid-state laser technology and laser applications, and for pioneering work on microchip lasers."
+Zayhowski joined the Quantum Electronics Group at Lincoln Laboratory as a staff member and was later promoted to senior staff.
+He received an MIT Lincoln Laboratory Technical Excellence Award for "sustained technical contributions, both research and engineering, in the area of microchip lasers for advanced sensing applications" and was recognized as a Fellow of the Optical Society of America (OSA) for his "seminal contributions in miniature solid-state laser technology and laser applications, and for pioneering work on microchip lasers."